rocket-pool/RPIPs/RPIPs/RPIP-24.md

 ---

 ## Abstract
-There is broad agreement that the oDAO needs to be more clearly defined in terms of what they are expected to do, and how they are expected to do it.
+There is broad agreement that the Oracle DAO (oDAO) needs to be more clearly defined in terms of what they are expected to do, and how they are expected to do it.
 This document is intended to be a foundational definition document that will serve (a) the oDAO itself in answering "what's the right thing to do" in a given situation, and (b) the greater community in understanding "what should we expect" and